 - constantly feeling low

-- a lack of interest in the things that you usually enjoy
+- a lack of interest in the things you usually enjoy

 - feeling tearful

-If you think that you may be depressed, it is important to get help from your GP, or your fibromyalgia healthcare professional.
-See the Health A-Z topic about Depression for more information.
+If you think you may be depressed, it is important to get help from your GP, or your fibromyalgia healthcare professional.